5 User Experience Design Takeaways

 5. Foresee the Future

-User experience designers, front-end developers and engineers solidly claim that virtual and augmented reality, artificial intelligence and bots will build a whole new environment of online experience.
+User experience designers, front-end developers and engineers solidly claim that virtual and augmented reality, artificial intelligence and modern IoT application design will build a whole new environment of online experience.

-Virtual reality (VR) blossom won’t take long, since VR headsets and applications are already available on sale, while the buzz about augmented reality (AR) keeps on thrilling the nerves not only of gamers, but everyday users.
+Virtual reality (VR) blossom won’t take long, since VR headsets and applications are already available on sale, while the buzz about augmented reality (AR) keeps on thrilling the nerves not only of gamers but for everyday users.

 Since this environment is new, the concepts and principles of design for these worlds have just been emerging, while the trends are yet to come.